 Your ecommerce checkout flow is where the money is at.
 Think about it.
-Random strikers leave the site before ever entering the checkout funnel.
+Random visitors leave the site before ever entering the checkout funnel.
 Motivated buyers come here to finish their order.

-Any small design improvement in this step usually has a direct impact on how much money your site makes.
+Any small design improvement in your checkout UX usually has a direct impact on how much money your site makes.

 So, the question is, “How do we get more people to go through our checkout flow and complete purchases?
 Specific tactics depend on your site, but the principles for coming up with the answer are universal.

-A framework for thinking about this: Fogg Behavior Model
+A framework for thinking about ecommerce checkouts: The Fogg Behavior Model

-Bottom line is this: Behavior = motivation x ability x trigger.
+The bottom line is this: Behavior = Motivation x Ability x Trigger.

 Here’s the model:

-You want to aim to be at the top right of the graph (high motivation, easy to do, a trigger in place).
+You want to aim for the top right of the graph—high motivation, easy to do, a trigger in place.
 If you have high motivation and low ability (difficult to do), what you’ll get is frustration.
-If it’s low motivation, but easy to do (e.g. take out the trash), you get annoyance.
+If it’s low motivation but easy to do (e.g. take out the trash), you get annoyance.

-When Amazon sends you an email with a product promotion – that’s motivation AND a trigger.
+When Amazon sends you an email with a product promotion, that’s motivation and a trigger.
 People click on the link and get to the product page.
 They read the copy and reviews, and look at the picture, all of which increase motivation.
 “Add to Cart” is the trigger to initiate the checkout process.

 What about ability?
 How easy it is to complete the checkout process?
 This is where Amazon kicks butt.
-You only need to type your password + click a couple of times.
+You need only to type your password and click a couple of times.
 The checkout flow is friction-free.

 Here is the actual workflow on Amazon’s mobile commerce application:

-So let’s walk through the whole checkout flow step by step, and see what makes a good one.
+Done and done.
+Let’s walk through the whole checkout flow step by step to see what makes a good one.

 When people add something to the cart on your product pages, what should happen?

-Most importantly: it should be stupidly obvious they’ve added something to the cart.
+It should be stupidly obvious that they’ve added something to the cart.
 Clear confirmation.
-It’s ridiculous how many sites screw this up either by not displaying a proper confirmation or showing a tiny animation, or small confirmation text that’s hard to notice.
+It’s ridiculous how many sites screw this up either by not displaying a proper confirmation or by showing a tiny animation or small confirmation text that’s hard to notice.

-Asos shows a small animation as well, they open up the cart contents, and fold it in a few seconds.
+ASOS shows a small animation as well.
+They open up the cart contents, then fold it in after a few seconds.
 The “Add to Bag” button also changes to “Added,” which is a nice confirmation for buyers:

 I would keep the cart contents open until the user makes a choice by clicking somewhere.
-This way “Pay now” button keeps staring them in the face.
+This way, the “Checkout” button keeps staring them in the face.

 While we always want them to buy more things, improving the process to purchase even a single item can lead to big improvements.
-Nudging them towards the checkout is always a good idea.
+Nudging them toward the checkout is always a good idea.

-- Show ‘cart add’ confirmation and remain on the same page.
-Pros: people didn’t ask to move to another page, so there are no surprises and thus good experiences.
+- Show “cart add” confirmation and keep users on the same page.
+Pros: People didn’t ask to move to another page, so there are no surprises.
 They might also consider adding more items to the cart before checking out.
-Cons: they already have the product they’re now staring at in the cart.
-It would be way more useful to you if they’d look at something else they might want to buy!
+Cons: They already have the product they’re now staring at in the cart.
+It would be more useful to you if they’d look at something else they might want to buy.

 - Transfer the user to the cart page.
-The advantages here is that you’re taking them one step closer to making a payment.
+Pros: You’re taking them one step closer to making a payment.
 This is also a great opportunity to make upsell offers.
-Cons: you might be losing out on “items per cart”.
+Cons: You might lose out on maximizing “items per cart.”

 Amazon takes you to a cart page, confirms that you added a product to the cart, and shows you upsells.
 What Amazon does well is shrinking cart contents, so upsells stand out:

-The exact strategy to choose depends on your industry and strategy, and you definitely want to test this.
+The right balance of potential strategies depends on your industry and goals, and you definitely want to test this.

-We don’t want to just increase the number of transactions, but also the amount spent for each transaction.
+We don’t want to increase the number of transactions alone but also the amount spent for each transaction.

-Key principles for displaying cart contents are clarity and control.
+Key principles for displaying cart contents effectively are clarity and control.

-Clarity: it’s easy and obvious to understand what’s in the cart and what’s the final cost including shipping and taxes.
+- Clarity.
+It’s easy and obvious to understand what’s in the cart and the final cost, including shipping and taxes.
 Surprise costs down the line make people abandon carts.

 What they get right:

-- Ability to remove, save for later, change details like size
+- Ability to remove, save for later, or change details like size;

-Indochino has a nice minimal approach to presenting cart contents.
-That said, the page still has a few issues like prominent coupon box and inability to change quantity):
+Indochino has a pleasing, minimalist approach to presenting cart contents.
+That said, the page still has a few issues, like a prominent coupon box and the inability to change quantities:

 Get the visual hierarchy right

-Something like this – their 2 checkout buttons clearly stand out:
+Something like this—the two checkout buttons clearly stand out:

-What’s good: Notice that Modcloth also offers PayPal option.
-While most people prefer to pay with credit card, offering 1–2 alternative payment methods (PayPal, Amazon etc) is a good idea and has shown to help conversions along.
-Too many choices are hurtful though.
+Notice that Modcloth also offers a PayPal option.
+While most people prefer to pay with a credit card, offering 1–2 alternative payment methods (e.g. PayPal, Amazon) is a good idea and has been shown to help conversions along.
+Too many choices are hurtful, though.

-Modcloth also reminds you that they have free returns + exchange AND secure transactions.
+Modcloth also reminds you that they have free returns and free shipping on orders over $75.

 Don’t make coupons prominent